djh1997/proj324/docs/index.md

 Initially my idea was to heat the acrylic and bend at the red line, meaning that you wouldn't be able to fold them.

 The next idea had was another fixed design, but with a simpler shape.
-I decided to go wth this idea rather than the former so this was the first iteration that actually got cut.
+I decided to go with this idea rather than the former so this was the first iteration that actually got cut.
 I found that the lens was going to be too close to the eye and the ribbon cable from the lens was going to dig in to the brow of your nose.
-This was solved in the third iteration by making the increacing distance between the top of the frame and the top of the nose support.
+This was solved in the third iteration by making the increasing distance between the top of the frame and the top of the nose support.
 This forced the user to wear the glasses further down their nose.

 After this I designed a hinging mechanism and readded the curves to make the glasses more comfortable.
 I also added a mounting bracket for the camera.
 This was the fame I cut and used for most of the prototyping phase of the project.